kylebelanger/kylebelanger.github.io/_posts/temperature/2015-03-26-temperature.md

 ---
 layout: post

-description: "A D3.js learning <a href='/posts/temperature'>experiment</a> - a simple line graph with tooltip, displaying (30 day range) historical temperature data for any input location."
+description: "A D3.js learning experiment - a simple line graph with tooltip, displaying (30 day range) historical temperature data for any input location."

+title:  "<i><a href='/posts/temperature'>Temperature data visualization</a></i>"
-title:  "Temperature Data Visualization with D3.js"
+article: "Temperature data visualization w/ D3.js"
 date:   2015-04-03

 link:       null
 readmore:   null
 ---

 A beautiful D3.js learning experiment - a simple interactive line graph displaying historical temperature data (30 day range) for any input location. *( Sigh... the free API only allows queries of 30 day intervals. )*

 This first project uses some of D3's graphing functions, <code>d3.svg.axis()</code>, and <code>d3.svg.line()</code> to draw an SVG-based line graph with interactive tooltip.
 The historical weather data API response is parsed, formatted, and displayed as a set of <i>x</i> (date) and <i>y</i> (fahrenheit temperature) axis values.